gruns/blagoblag/content/blog/2014/feb/12/why-crypto.rst

 I can about cryptography.
 And while originally my motivation was "a thing that works on PyPy", I've now grown considerably more bold:

-Programmers are used to being able to pick of domain knowledge as we go.
+Programmers are used to being able to pick up domain knowledge as we go.
 When I worked on a golf website, I learned about how people organized golf outings, when I worked at rdio I learned about music licensing, etc. Programmers will apply their trade to many different domains, so we're used to learning about